Be distinct and give yourself the best opportunity to succeed!

 Griffith Honours College provides experiences and opportunities that help high-achieving undergraduate students reach their full potential.

 Admission is limited and based on academic and personal achievement.
 Future and current undergraduate students are encouraged to apply.

 Honours College benefits

 Your place in Griffith Honours College will give you the skills needed for high-demand roles.
 Such skills include leadership, communication and teamwork.

 As an Honours College student, you'll be encouraged to undertake practical training and boost your professional network before graduating.

 Gain a global perspective

 Honours College students are encouraged to study, volunteer or working overseas for a few weeks, a few months or even a year.

 Share ideas and work with leading researchers, academics and other high-achieving students.
-The Student Advisory Group also organises regular social activities.
+The Student-Led Initiative Committee also organises regular social activities.